whydnct/fdf_docs/libs/minilibx/events.md

 ## X11 interface

 X11 is the library that is used alongside of MiniLibX.
-It therefore is no secret that this header is very useful for finding all the according events of MiniLibX.
+This header is very useful for finding all the according events of MiniLibX.

 ### X11 events